Watch this episode on YouTube:

 I loved your mystery shopper book and class and have been shopping for a little over a month now.
-The checks are just now starting to come in and I’m so happy!
+The payments are just now starting to come in and I’m so happy!
 I’ve been wanting to tell my sister and my friends about mystery shopping, but I know that companies are really strict about their confidentially rules.
 Can I actually tell people that I’m a shopper?
 Or do I have to keep this a secret forever?
 Thanks!

 You absolutely can tell people you’re a mystery shopper.
 Heck, if we couldn’t do that, I’d be in BIIIIIGGGGG trouble!
 What companies don’t want is you blabbin’ all over town talking about the assignments you did and for what company.